-How we optimised the process of turning a video into frames to create virtual tours in Explorer using speed as a variable.
+How we optimised the process of turning a video into frames using speed of travel as a variable.

 With the Trek Pack v1 we shot in timelapse mode, where the interval setting was determined by the speed of transport used during shooting.
 This was a compromise as the Fusion’s video mode was very battery intensive.